 Easy to Train for Good Behavior

-They respond well to routine and gentle training, which helps maintain peaceful interactions between children and pets.
+They respond well to gentle training, which helps maintain peaceful interactions between children and pets.

 Example: